sarimgamerop-cloud/SanCode/README.md

 ---

-Arc is a lightweight, statically-scoped programming language designed with simplicity and clarity in mind.
-It features a complete implementation with a lexer, recursive descent parser, and tree-walking interpreter.
+San is a dynamically and strongly typed, statically-scoped programming language designed with simplicity and clarity in mind.
+It features a complete lexer, recursive descent parser, and tree-walking interpreter.

 ## Features